 Once a student cracks this exam, his life becomes a bit easier by getting direct entry to various Public Sector Unit (PSU) jobs as there are many recruitments through GATE or prestigious engineering colleges/ universities like IITs & IISc for M.Tech using his good GATE score.

-It is a stereotype that the student who cracks GATE exam will have to select any one from PSU or M.Tech.
-Yes, these are definitely the most common paths people tend to take after cracking GATE.
-Somehow, students take GATE exam generally for these two reasons only.
+It is a stereotype that the student who cracks the GATE exam will have to select any one from PSU or M.Tech admissions.
+Yes, these are definitely the most common paths people tend to take after getting a valid GATE score.
+Somehow, students take the exam generally for these two reasons only.

 But, since we have exceptions in all the fields, we have some in here too.
 There are certain people who don’t just want to spend the rest of their life working on some regular projects or studying something that already exists.